dongyx/c2w/README.md

 ```

 Give it the execution permission and put it in the `cgi-bin` directory of your HTTP server.
-Now you get an online Markdown renderer at `..../cgi-bin/netmark`.

 ## Detailed Usage